smorikawa47/CMPT353-Group-Project/README.md

 # CMPT353-Group-Project

-Before trying to the the python programs, ensure that following libraries/packages are installed:
+Before trying to run the python programs, ensure that following libraries/packages are installed:
 1) NumPy
 2) Pandas
 3) Matplotlib